-Place steak pieces and mushrooms in hot skillet.
-Season with salt and pepper, cook for 3 minutes, tossing, or until the mushrooms start to brown.
+Place the steak pieces and mushrooms in the hot skillet.
+Season with salt and pepper and cook for 3 minutes, tossing, or until the mushrooms start to brown.

-Add sauce to the pan and cook for an additional 2 to 3 minutes or until mushrooms are cooked through, and steak has reached the desired doneness.
+Add sauce to the pan.
+Cook for an additional 2 to 3 minutes, or until the mushrooms are cooked through and steak has reached the desired doneness.

 Serve with your favorite sides and enjoy!

 This recipe allows you to cook your steak just until your desired doneness, rather it's medium-rare or well done.
 Here is a temperature guide for steak doneness.